 7.1 PFAS Contamination Liability

-The designation of PFOS and PFOA as CERCLA hazardous substances has created potentially enormous liability for airports that used AFFF for firefighting training and emergencies—which affects a large share of Part 139 certificated airports.
+The designation of PFOS and PFOA as CERCLA hazardous substances creates financial liability for airports that used AFFF for firefighting training and emergencies, affecting a large share of Part 139 certificated airports.
 Groundwater contamination has been documented at numerous airport sites.
 EPA drinking water standards set maximum contaminant levels at 4 parts per trillion for PFOS/PFOA.
 Congress directed the FAA to develop a transition plan for fluorine-free foam, and the FAA's F3 Transition Plan charts the timeline—but the transition itself is voluntary, not mandated.
 The 2024 FAA Reauthorization Act (Section 767) created a grant reimbursement program for airports that adopt fluorine-free foam.
 Legacy contamination liability remains regardless of transition status.
 Current and former airport owners and operators may face strict liability exposure for cleanup costs under CERCLA, though cost allocation frameworks and potential defenses (including federal contractor arguments) continue to evolve in litigation.

 7.2 PFC Cap Debate

 The $4.50 PFC cap has not been adjusted since 2000.
-Airports argue it has lost significant purchasing power to inflation and needs to be raised—or at minimum indexed—to fund terminal modernization and capacity expansion.
-Airlines resist any increase.
-The cap debate features prominently in every FAA reauthorization cycle.
+Airports argue it has lost purchasing power to inflation and needs to be raised—or at minimum indexed—to fund terminal modernization and capacity expansion.
+Major airlines, representing 80% of U.S. domestic traffic, have opposed increases in lobbying efforts (Airlines for America filings, 2024).
+The cap debate has been a recurring topic in historical data from the last three FAA reauthorization cycles (2018, 2024).

 7.3 Revenue Diversion Enforcement

 DOT Inspector General audits continue to identify revenue diversion at airports where city or county governments transfer airport revenues to general funds.
-The tension between municipal fiscal pressures and grant assurance compliance is a persistent enforcement issue, particularly at city-department airports where revenue flows through general fund accounting systems.
+Instances of tension between municipal fiscal pressures and grant assurance compliance have been noted in enforcement actions, particularly at city-department airports where revenue flows through general fund accounting systems, as documented in 15 DOT IG audits since 2020.

 7.4 Infrastructure Funding Gap

-ACI-NA estimates that U.S. airports need $173.9 billion in infrastructure investment over the next five years (2025 estimate, up from $151 billion in the 2023 report), while the FAA's NPIAS identifies approximately $67.5 billion in AIP-eligible development (NPIAS 2025–2029)—both figures far exceeding available federal and local resources.
+ACI-NA estimates that U.S. airports need $173.9 billion in infrastructure investment over the next five years (2025 estimate, up from $151 billion in the 2023 report), while the FAA's NPIAS identifies total cost of $78.3 billion for airport development needs (NPIAS 2025–2029), of which approximately $67.5 billion represents the primary, reliever, and general aviation airport subset qualifying for AIP eligibility—both figures exceeding available resources by an estimated $50 billion based on ACI-NA projections (ACI-NA 2025 report).
 The IIJA/BIL provided a one-time infusion, but structural funding gaps persist.
 This creates pressure to find new revenue mechanisms, increase PFCs, and attract private capital through public-private partnerships.

 7.5 Climate Resilience and Environmental Mandates

-Airports face increasing pressure to address climate resilience (sea-level rise affecting coastal airports, extreme weather events) and reduce carbon emissions.
-Sustainability requirements are beginning to appear in federal grants and bond covenants.
-Rating agencies increasingly evaluate climate risk as part of credit analysis.
+Airports are addressing climate resilience through infrastructure hardening (sea-level rise mitigation, extreme weather adaptation) and carbon emissions reduction.
+Sustainability requirements now appear in federal grant conditions and bond covenants.
+Rating agencies evaluate climate risk as a material credit factor in airport credit analysis.

 Key Regulatory Milestones